FidelityInternational/djangocms-references/docs/index.rst

 Configuration
 -------------

-References uses Django CMS app registration system.
+References uses the Django CMS app registration system.
 To configure your addon to use References, create a ``cms_config.py`` file in your addon's folder.
 The most simple configuration looks like this: